Master variables and Darboux symmetry for axial perturbations of the exterior and interior of black hole spacetimes: Master variables and Darboux canonical symmetry

 \subsection{Darboux related Hamiltonians in spherically symmetric backgrounds: Axial sector}

-Let us now follow the Hamiltonian diagonalization discussed in the previous section, where now the starting Hamiltonian is the axial perturbative one given in Eq.~\eqref{Hamiltonian-QP}.
+Let us now follow the Hamiltonian diagonalization discussed in the previous Section, where now the starting Hamiltonian is the axial perturbative one given in Eq.~\eqref{Hamiltonian-QP}.
 Therefore, we analyze in the following exclusively axial gauge invariant perturbations and consider a canonical transformation of the form $\{ {}^{} Q_1^{\mathfrak{n},\lambda},{}^{}\!
 P_1^{\mathfrak{n},\lambda}\}\rightarrow \{ {}^{(1)} Q_1^{\mathfrak{n},\lambda},{}^{(1)}\!
 P_1^{\mathfrak{n},\lambda}\} $.
 Introducing the expressions of Appendix~\ref{App: HC} in Eq.~\eqref{constraints-ABC}, and obviating the mode labels to simplify the notation, we obtain the following coefficients\footnote{ In the case that all the dynamical dependence of the coefficients of the considered canonical transformation comes from a background dependence, the derivatives with respect to $\chi$ can be computed with the background Hamiltonian as Poisson brackets in the phase space of the background variables.
-We do not make this fact explicit in the rest of our discussion in order to keep simple our notation.} for the new quadratic Hamiltonian of the perturbations:
+We do not make this fact explicit in the rest of our discussion in order to keep our notation simple.} for the new quadratic Hamiltonian of the perturbations:

-Here, we have used again the notation for derivatives introduced in Subsec. \ref{Ss:diagonalizing-canonical}, with the prime-symbol, and we have called $V_{\ell}^{{\rm ax}}$ the axial potential up to the factor $|p_c|$, with the term containing the squared Fourier frequency removed.
+Here, we have used again the notation for derivatives introduced in Subsec. \ref{Ss:diagonalizing-canonical}, with the prime symbol, and we have called $V_{\ell}^{{\rm ax}}$ the axial potential up to the factor $|p_c|$, with the term containing the squared Fourier frequency removed.
 Note that, with respect to the sign convention of Sec.~\ref{Ss:Darboux-covariance}, we choose the interior sign on the potential, but this is only to avoid carrying a double sign in our expressions.
 In the three lines of the above equation, the right-hand side equalities are the conditions that we impose on the new coefficients to reach a diagonal Hamiltonian with a potential in which the only Fourier contribution is exactly a squared term.
 Explicitly, the new Hamiltonian is

 The reason for introducing the factor $|p_c|$ in Eqs.~\eqref{constraint-A-KS} and~\eqref{constraint-B-KS} becomes clear when considering the equations of motion for the configuration variable ${}^{(1)}\!
 Q_1^{\mathfrak{n},\lambda} = \Psi^{\mathfrak{n},\lambda}$.
-Thanks to that factor, the equation takes the desired wave form that we find for axial master functions, namely,
+Thanks to that factor, the equation takes the desired waveform that we find for axial master functions, namely,